Giving me a new idea is like handing a cretin a loaded gun, but I do thank you anyhow, bang, bang. -- Philip K. Dick

 But the author of Do Androids Dream of Electric Sheep?, A Scanner Darkly, and Man in the High Castle actually spent the last decade

 In 1949, W. Somerset Maugham wrote an essay in which pondered whether Dostoevsky or El Greco was the greater artistic genius.
-I wonder
+Hard

-how he would react to a Rolling Stone cover proclaiming The Genius of Eminem.
-Read more meditations upon our contemporary culture's
+to imagine how he would react to a Rolling Stone cover proclaiming The Genius of Eminem.
+Read more meditations upon cultural grade

 Mix a lonely candy heiress, a charming--albeit tacky-- lothario, a somewhat creepy butler and a stable of expensive race horses, and